The-Dead-Programmers-Society/playful-music-experience-ihorsteam/assignmentreadme.md

 This was the first time I had used a matrix in any of my code.
 The experience gave me a better understanding of working with arrays and will eventually help to write shorter and more efficient code in the future

 # Marko
-## Project Title

-Name:
+## Piano + Sounds

+Name:Marko Prijic

-Student Number:
+Student Number: C23431692

-Class Group:
+Class Group:TU984/1

 ## Description of the project

+A short-scale playable piano/synth with selective percussion sounds

 ## Instructions for use

 ## How it works